-Chopper en route to crash north of Taupō after van drives off road
+Four people injured after prison van crash north of Taupō after van drives off road

-A helicopter is en route to a crash on State Highway One north of Taupō.
+Four prisoners have been injured after a Corrections van crashed on State Highway One in Atiamuri, north of Taupō.

+Brigid Kean, acting Deputy Regional Commissioner, told The Herald the van crashed while transporting prisoners between Rimutaka Prison and Spring Hill Corrections Facility.

+"There were two staff members and four prisoners in the vehicle.
+Police and ambulance are responding," she said.

 A police spokeswoman said police received reports at 4.10 pm this afternoon of a van going off the road on SH1 between Chestnut Rd and Ohakuri Rd before crashing into a bank.

-She said it was unclear how many people were or are in the van, and what injuries the passengers possibly might have.
+It was unclear how many people were or are in the van, she said.

+"Four people are injured and have a range of minor to moderate injuries."

-The spokeswoman said the road did not appear to be blocked.
+The police spokeswoman said there were likely to be delays.

 A St John's ambulance spokeswoman said the service was called to the crash at the same time as the police.